 They range from an Indian student who gave us graphic eyewitness accounts of a terrorist attack in Mumbai to a Canadian, on a masters course taught by the-latest's editor, who covered the Vancouver winter Olympics.

-All of our success stories have had two things in common: the ability to land a scoop and a dogged determination to learn to become the best at their job.
+All of our success stories have had two things in common: the journalist's ability to land a scoop and dogged determination to learn to become the best at their job.

 Phil Simms, deputy editor of English weekly The Henley Standard, said: “I thoroughly enjoyed my four years doing stories for the-latest.com.
 After being one of Marc’s journalism students at City [University, London] it was great to get the opportunity to find stories and have them published.”